-On December 18, 2015, the President signed into law the Cybersecurity Information Sharing Act of 2015.
-Under Division N, Section 406 of the act directs the inspectors general of the appropriate Federal entities to report to Congress, not later than 240 days after enactment, on cybersecurity policies, procedures, practices, and capabilities for national security systems and systems that provide access to personally identifiable information.
-Section 107 of Title I of the act directs the inspectors general, in consultation with the Inspector

-General of the Intelligence Community and the Council of Inspectors General on Financial Oversight (CIGFO), to submit a biennial joint interagency report to Congress on the actions of the executive branch of the Federal Government in implementing cyber security information sharing.
-The act sets forth the content requirements of the report, and the first biennial report is due to Congress on December 18, 2017.
+On December 18, 2015, the President signed into law the Cybersecurity Act of 2015, Public Law (P.L.)
+114-113.
+Under Division N, Title I, cited as the Cybersecurity Information Sharing Act (CISA), Section107 directs the inspectors general, in consultation with the Inspector General of the Intelligence Community and the Council of Inspectors General on Financial Oversight (CIGFO), to submit a biennial joint interagency report to Congress on the actions of the executive branch of the Federal Government to implement cyber security information sharing.
+The act specifies the report's content requirements and sets the first due date as December 18, 2017.